 Wood chips—are natural residue from manufacturing processes and are more variable.
 This makes them more complex to handle, using more robust systems, and they take up more space.
 However, the fact they are a lot cheaper per kWh delivered and have much greater availability mean woodchips are most commonly used for industrial and commercial schemes.

-Biomass heating has three main
+Biomass heating has three main components:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.